• Skip to primary navigation

 1. Gather one leaf per cookie, as big a leaf as big as you can find.
 You can wash them, if you like.

 2. Oil the back of the clean leaf with a high quality, high smoke point oil like avocado or olive.
-We did a batch of leaves that we pre-soaked for a few hours in plain water to see if they’d keep the cookies from sticking to the leaf.
+We once used a batch of leaves that we pre-soaked for a few hours in plain water to see if they’d keep the cookies from sticking to the leaf.
 The results were basically the same for pre-soaking and oiling.
 Oiling is faster and adds a bit of healthy fat.

 3. Place the leaf face down so that its back is looking up at you.
 It’s possible to wrap them the other way around, but the leaf wants to curve back on itself.